Go-phie/scalic/README.md

 ## Deployment

-The deployed API version from `gophsic api` is available on [Heroku](https://gophsic.herokuapp.com).
+The deployed API version from `scalic api` is available on [Heroku](https://scalic.herokuapp.com).
 Please read the API documentation for usage

 ## License

-This project is opened under the [GNU AGPLv3](https://github.com/go-phie/gophsic/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.
+This project is opened under the [GNU AGPLv3](https://github.com/go-phie/scalic/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.

 ## Credits